Blood and Soil

 There followed some animated conversation I could not comprehend, but I gathered another crisis was unfolding that required the General’s wife to accompany my host somewhere while he sought assistance from a nearby mechanic.
 He asked that I remain behind.

-The General was a career soldier of an Eastern Bloc army involuntarily hosting a representative of the enemy he had spent his professional life training to fight.
+The General was a career soldier of an Eastern Bloc army involuntarily hosting a sample of the enemy he had spent his professional life training to fight.
 I felt for him.

 I pulled out my travel notebook and sketched a map of Europe, marked Paris and said “Septembre.”
 He nodded.
 I drew a line to Berlin, then across Germany to Poland and the Soviet Union, then back through Czechoslovakia, Hungary and Austria, and finally to Yugoslavia, mentioning what highlights I could.